 - Do not pop any blisters that may have formed.

-- Do not apply any home remedies such as butter, olive oil, or toothpaste to the burn.
+- Do not apply home remedies such as butter, olive oil, or toothpaste to the burn.

 - Do not pick at any dead skin that may be peeling off.

-With proper care, most scalds will heal within a few days to a week.
-However, more severe burns may require medical attention and can lead to complications such as infection or scarring.
-If you have any concerns, it is always best to seek professional medical help.
+Most scalds will heal within a few days to a week with proper care.
+However, more serious burns may need medical treatment, resulting in consequences like infection or scarring.
+It is always best to seek professional medical help if you have any concerns.

-If you are interested in getting CPR and first aid certified to better equip yourself in emergency scenarios at school, workplace, home or in the community, CPR First Aid (RTO 21903) can help you get the qualification you need.
-You can choose from any of our accredited and tailored Adelaide first aid courses, also offered in other SA locations or anywhere in the country where you are.
+Suppose you are interested in getting CPR and first aid certified to better equip yourself in emergency scenarios at school, workplace, home, or in the community.
+In that case, CPR First Aid (RTO 21903) can help you get the qualification you need.
+You can choose from any of our accredited and tailored Adelaide first aid courses, also offered in other SA locations or anywhere in the country near you.